© Morzine TO

 Nyon

-For beginners, the Nyon Plateau has a number of wide-open blues, namely Lièvre and Pâquérages, which start from the Lavouet drag lift and graduate to slightly narrower blues leading to the Troncs chairlift.
+For beginners, the Nyon Plateau has wide-open beginner blues like Lièvre and Pâquérages, accessed from the Lavouet drag lift, with some narrower blue options leading to the Troncs chair.

 Super Morzine